ci-lab-cz/easydock/docs/installation.md

 ENTRYPOINT ["apptainer"]
 ```

-3. **Build the Container:**
+Switch to the directory with `Dockerfile` and build the container:

 ```bash
 docker build -t apptainer:latest --platform=linux/amd64 .
 ```

-EasyDock will automatically use the `apptainer:latest` image to run SIF containers.
+EasyDock will automatically use the `apptainer:latest` image as a proxy to run SIF containers.

 ### Windows